 In her 2008 book, Autism – A Very Short Introduction, psychologist Uta Frith discussed the “weak central coherence” theory.

 This is related to the tendency of autistic people to focus on detail.
-Walking through a forest an autistic person will see the trees and things on the forest floor – ferns, horsetails, fungi, insects, tiny toads, etc – but, supposedly, they aren’t interested in the forest as a whole.
+Walking through a forest an autistic person will see the trees and things on the forest floor – ferns, horsetails, fungi, insects, tiny toads, etc – but, supposedly, they won’t see the forest as a whole.

-I like it, because a “different way of thinking” is different from calling autism a disease.
+I like that because a “different way of thinking” is different from calling autism a disease or disorder.

-Anyway, that led to the ‘weak central coherence theory’, which she explains thus:
+Anyway, that led to the ‘weak central coherence theory’, which she explains like this: